AMP Singapore

-The AMP Singapore, formerly known as the Association of Muslim Professionals, is a non-profit organisation serving the Muslim community in Singapore.
+The AMP Singapore, formerly known as the Association of Muslim Professionals, is a Singaporean non-profit organisation serving the Muslim community in Singapore.
 AMP is a registered charitable organisation and is accorded the status of an Institution of Public Character.

-Established on 10 October 1991, it is guided by its core principles of being independent, non-partisan and working in critical collaboration with all parties that share its mission to bring about a Dynamic Muslim Community in the 21st Century.
-Its mission is to be a thought leader, problem solver and mobiliser for the advancement of the community.

 AMP offers programmes and services for various demographics and those in need of counselling services.
 It offers this through its Family Services, Marriage Hub, Training & Education and Youth departments.

 History

-There had been unease in the Malay/Muslim community in Singapore since the mid 1980s.
+There had been unease in the Malay/Muslim community in Singapore since the mid-1980s.
 The population census in 1980 showed that the community was overrepresented in areas such as unemployment, drug addiction, and divorce, and not performing well in areas such as education and socioeconomic development.
-It was during this tumultuous period that a group of Malay/ Muslim professionals felt that something urgent needed to be done to provide some direction to the community.
-They then decided on a Convention as the most ideal platform to share their thoughts and plans to promote the progress and development of the community.
+It was during this tumultuous period that a group of Malay/Muslim professionals felt that something urgent needed to be done to provide some direction to the community.
+They then decided on a convention as the most ideal platform to share their thoughts and plans to promote the progress and development of the community.

+In October 1990, a group of Malay/Muslim professionals gathered in a two-day convention to set up Association of Muslim Professionals as a non-political association.
+A pro-tem committee was set up to lay the groundworks for establishing the association.
+Intended to be a non-profit organisation and not as a private sector rival to Yayasan Mendaki, the association was established on 10 October 1991 and launched by then-Prime Minister Goh Chok Tong on 31 October 1991.
+As part of its establishment, the association launched a charity fund aiming to raise $1 million a year.

 Subsidiaries

-AMP has two wholly-owned subsidiaries and a youth wing: a full-fledged research centre, Centre for Research on Islamic and Malay Affairs (RIMA), a provider of child and youth education, MERCU Learning Point and Young AMP.
+AMP has two wholly owned subsidiaries and a youth wing: a full-fledged research centre, Centre for Research on Islamic and Malay Affairs (RIMA), a provider of child and youth education, MERCU Learning Point and Young AMP.

 Centre for Research on Islamic and Malay Affairs

-Formerly the research division of AMP, the Centre for Research on Islamic and Malay Affairs (RIMA) was converted to a full-fledged research centre in February 1998.
+Formerly the research division of AMP, the Centre for Research on Islamic and Malay Affairs (RIMA) was converted into a full-fledged research centre in February 1998.
 Its purpose is to undertake research to provide leadership in Malay and Muslim affairs.
 RIMA conducts research programmes in a number of key areas, which include economics, education, religion, social, leadership and civil society.